top of page

 • Have you got any other jobs going?

 As we're so small we rarely take on new writers but are sometimes looking for other roles.
 We'll usually advertise for these, so sign up for news and updates if you are interested in working for us.
-We don't use unpaid interns, as we have a commitment to paying at least something for work undertaken, so this means we can employ far fewer people but the following types of jobs can sometimes come up.
-Most of these at the moment will be freelance positions but help us spread the word and we might be able to have some permanent staff some day. - Graphic Designers / Book Design - Proofreaders - Copy editors - Collaborative editors - Illustrators - Accountants and book keepers - Admin assistants - Sales staff
+We don't use unpaid interns, as we have a commitment to paying at least something for work undertaken, so this means we can employ far fewer people, but the following types of jobs can sometimes come up.
+Most of these at the moment will be freelance positions but help us spread the word or buy our books and we might be able to have some permanent staff some day. - Graphic Designers / Book Design - Proofreaders - Copy editors - Collaborative editors - Illustrators - Accountants and book keepers - Admin assistants - Sales staff

 • Where are you based?